Homepage

 Beyond its oil, the region is known for its rustic cuisine, such as black pork, hearty stews, fresh octopus, and delicious tomato soups.
 Stop off in Evora for its melt-in-the-mouth lamb stew, Tasca do Celso in Vila Nova de Milfontes for fresh seafood, and literally anywhere for succulent roast black pork.

-Sleepy central Portugal is a walker’s dream.
+Sleepy central Portugal is a true hidden gem – and a walker’s dream.
 Head to the Arouca geopark and follow quiet trails through serene forests and along dramatic river valleys.

 Pristine coves, super clear water, and raw-faced cliffs await at the Berlengas islands.
 Sitting just 15km (9 miles) off the coast of Portugal, the three-island archipelago is protected by a nature reserve, and is teeming with birdlife, including puffins, a symbol of the islands.